siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/protocols_system.rst

 * **bands_path_generator**, python `str`, *Optional*

   The presence of this parameter triggers the calculation of bands.
-  Two are the available value to pass as `path_generator`: "seekpath" or "legacy".
+  Two are the available value to pass as `bands_path_generator`: "seekpath" or "legacy".
   They set the way the path in k-space is produced.
 This path is used to display the bands.
 While "seekpath" modify the structure running the calculation on an equivalent "conventional" cell, "legacy" doesn't and preserves the input structure.
 However the "legacy" method is known to